-Eusebius was Bishop of Caesarea in the 3rd Century AD. and was the first great historian of the church.
-In his two volume work Chronicle he notes that a small part of the Ark still remains in the Gordian mountains.37
+Eusebius.
+Bishop of Caesarea in 3rd Century A.D.
+He was the first great historian of the church in his two volume work Chronicle he notes that a small part of the Ark still remains in the Gordian mountains.33